Year at a Glance for

 March

-- Self-Report Grades: It is common for BC Institutions to ask you to report Term 2 marks (e.g. SFU, UBC, UVic); transcripts do NOT need to be mailed to the institution unless specifically requested for the program for which you have applied.
-Example from UBC: http://you.ubc.ca/applying-ubc/applied/bc-yukon-selfreporting/
+- Self-Report Grades: Some institutions may ask you to report your second semester interim marks.
+Transcripts do NOT need to be mailed to the institution unless specifically requested for the program or by the admission office

 - Scholarships:

-- Majority of entrance scholarship applications are now DUE
+- Many majority of entrance scholarship applications are due

 - Continue to check the District Scholarship Database for other scholarship opportunities